Yung-Beef/subsocial-docs/docs/faq/TokenClaimFAQ.md

 ---
-id: TokenClaim
+id: TokenClaimFAQ
-title: Token Claim
+title: Token Claim FAQ
-slag: /token-claim/
+slag: /token-claim-faq/
 ---

 ## What accounts are eligible for the token claim?